BASEBALL CARDS CAPE MAY

 In the early 1900s, the popularity of baseball cards began to surge nationwide.
 Cape May saw this growing interest firsthand as families spent more leisure time at the shore.
 Several stores capitalized on the trend by featuring larger and more prominent baseball card displays.
 Perhaps the most notable was Schellenger’s Five & Dime, located on the Washington Street Mall.
 For decades, Schellenger’s was renowned as one of the top spots in South Jersey to purchase the latest baseball cards.

-Read also: BEST WAY TO PROTECT BASEBALL CARDS
+Read also: FASTEST WAY TO SELL BASEBALL CARDS

 As Cape May developed into a major tourist destination in the Roaring Twenties, the connection between the town and baseball cards only strengthened.
 Amusement piers like the Cape May Casino and Convention Hall stocked vending machines that dispensed packs of cards as a fun distraction for visitors.
 Meanwhile, the expansion of minor league baseball further fueled local enthusiasm.
 From 1923 to 1938, Cape May was home to the Cape May Sea Gulls of the Eastern Shore League, giving residents another reason to follow the players and collect their cards.